Blizzzard1234/BachelorThesisInformatiks/README.md

 # Networked Control System Stability Simulation

-This project simulates the stability and control strategies within a networked control system, expanding upon concepts introduced in the paper **"Semantics of Instability in Networked Control."** It explores different control policies (based on G-function, F-function, and Lyapunov drift) to manage the system's **Age of System Instability (AOIS).**
+This project simulates the stability and control strategies within a networked control system, expanding upon concepts introduced in the paper **"Semantics of Instability in Networked Control."** It explores different control policies (based on G-function, F-function, and Lyapunov drift) to manage the system's **Age of System Instability (AOSI).**

 ---

 ## 📄 Project Overview

-The code models a system that can be in either a **stable** (AOIS = 0) or **unstable** (AOIS > 0) state.
+The code models a system that can be in either a **stable** (AOSI = 0) or **unstable** (AOSI > 0) state.
 A controller attempts to stabilize the system by sending messages, which can be **compressed** or **uncompressed**, each incurring a different energy cost.

-The core objective is to **minimize a cost function** that considers both the energy expended on control actions and the "cost" of being in an unstable state (represented by the AOIS value).
+The core objective is to **minimize a cost function** that considers both the energy expended on control actions and the "cost" of being in an unstable state (represented by the AOSI value).

 ---